Qt X Logic I/O functions overview

 Users may select the audio source type from the drop-down (assigned in the tab).

 Priority may be changed for a zone or multiple zones.

-- Emergency Mute is a dry contact closure and selectable in a high or low state.
+- Emergency Mute is a dry contact closure and selectable only in an Active Low state.
 A Fire contact will propagate to all controllers in a system when activated from this port.